asaadsaad/CS569-Homework-07/README.md

 # CS569 Homework
-### Angular Router Module and Guards
 **Update the previous Homework:**

 * Import Angular Router module
-* Remove the Show/Hide button and convert `AppComponent` into a template displaying the `ListComponent` component when `/` is requested.
+* Remove the Show/Hide button and convert `AppComponent` into a template (use a router outlet) displaying the `ListComponent` component when `/` is requested.
-* Create a guard to enforce the user on using Google Chrome browser, if not, a friendly error page should be displayed.
+* Create a guard to force the user to use Google Chrome browser, if not, a friendly error page should be displayed.
 You may use the following service:
 ```typescript
 import { Injectable } from '@angular/core';